PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   - [ ] Figure out if the merge also requires any configuration changes.
   - [ ] Consider if the merge might cause irreversible changes (different database format), and plan for this.
 (Backups?)
   - [ ] Inform the pubhubs team (via Slack and PubHubs stable) of the merge and possible downtime of https://stable.pubhubs.ihub.ru.nl/client .
-  - [ ] Make the changes and perform the merge.
+  - [ ] Make the changes and **perform the merge**.
+After merging, **tag** the latest commit on stable with the version number to trigger the building and publishing of the stable images.
   - [ ] While waiting on the pipeline: update dependencies on the main branch in a merge request created from [this issue](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/issues/new?issuable_template=update-dependencies&issue[title]=Updating%20dependencies%20on%2020yy-mm-dd).
 Please wait with merging this, see instruction below.
   - [ ] Check that the following works on https://stable.pubhubs.ihub.ru.nl/client :
     - [ ] Turn off dev mode in Yivi app.